- 1 Reception Room

 Further information about the West Mainland area can be found at:- www.shetland.org/visit/plan/areas/westside

 The utility room is a good-size with a window to the side of the house, fitted units including a sink and additional wall cabinets, a built-in cupboard providing additional storage space.
-There is plumbing for a washing machine and space for a tumble dryer, freezer etc (appliances included / not included / available by separate negotiation?), and again the floor is tiled.
+There is plumbing for a washing machine and space for a tumble dryer, freezer etc (appliances included), and again the floor is tiled.

 The family bathroom comprises a four piece suite, the wash hand basin, WC & bidet being set in a run of fitted units along one wall which provide lots of useful storage space and also conceal the cistern, the wash hand basin having a mirror and spotlighting over.
 There is also a separate wetwall-lined shower with electric shower and glazed screen / door.
 Recessed ceiling spotlighting, tiled floor & heated towel rail.